katma889/CRW-assembly-pipeline/README.md

 samtools sort alignment/crw_mRNA_alignment.bam -o alignment/crw_mRNA_alignment_sorted.bam

 ```
-This prodiced us the result in `SAM` file which is then converted to `BAM` which is further converted into `sorted BAM` as the final output to be use in our further assembly process using Rescaf.
+This gave us the result in `SAM` file which is then converted to `BAM` which is further converted into `sorted BAM` as the final output to be use in our further assembly process using Rescaf.

 `Script for rascaf`